 Obviously you can’t predict every reason for a flight delay or cancellation.
 However, if you know a big storm is headed your way, start planning ahead.
 Give your travel management company a call to see if they can rearrange your schedule and get you out before the storm hits.

 If you feel there is a possibility your flight could be delayed or cancelled, think ahead.
 Pack light and do not check your luggage.
 Once you get to the airport and check a bag, your rescheduling options become much more limited.
 Airlines are more accommodating when they know they don’t have to track down your luggage to get you on a last minute flight.

 It never hurts to ask a gate agent if the airline you are flying gives out meal vouchers to delayed or stranded passengers.
 If you are going to be stuck, you might as well be full!
 On a related note, you probably don’t want to spend Christmas Eve (or the days before or after) sleeping on the floor of the airport.
 Book a hotel room as soon as you know that you may be stranded overnight.
 There will be plenty of others trying to do the same thing so act fast!
 This is also something your travel management company can help you out with.
 Are you sensing a theme here?!

 All in all, don’t panic if your holiday flight is delayed or cancelled.
 It definitely isn’t ideal but with a little patience and travel management experts who can help, you’ll be sipping eggnog and opening gifts with your friends and family before you know it.

-*If you are a Professional Travel customer and are experiencing issues outside of normal business hours, call the emergency after-hours service number that was provided to your company.
+*If you are a Professional Travel, a Direct Travel company, customer and are experiencing issues outside of normal business hours, call the emergency after-hours service number that was provided to your company.

 Ready to book your next trip?